 Access certification helps with management of access rights.
 These rights also called privileges, role assignments, authorities or authorizations need to be assigned to the right users in the right systems at the right time.
 Access Certification means reviewing the settings such as assignments of roles to users to make sure that employees have accesses to the systems they need.

-Access Re-certification, Re-certification, Attestation,
+Alternative terms: Access Re-certification, Re-certification, Attestation

 Access Management (AM) is a security discipline that provides access to authorised users to enter particular resources.
 It also prevents non-authorised users from accessing the resources.
 Thus the goal of Access Management is to unify the security mechanisms that take place when a user is accessing specific system or functionality.
 Single Sign-On (SSO) is sometimes considered to be a part of Access Management.

-In midPoint terminology, an account strictly means a data structure in source/target system (resource).
+In midPoint terminology: An account strictly means a data structure in source/target system (resource).
 Term "user" is used to describe a similar data structure in midPoint itself.